 There is a Latin phrase, Annus Mirabilis, which means Miraculous Year, and it can certainly be applied to John Keats, who in a twelve month period from September, 1818 to September 1819 wrote virtually all of the poems that have placed him among the greatest poets.
 No reason to list them here, but the only writer to surpass this achievement is a chap named Shakespeare, who in one year, 1599, wrote “Henry the Fifth,” “Julius Caesar,” “As You Like It” and . . . oh, yes . . .“Hamlet.”

 Apart from the inspiration of Fanny Brawne, Keats’ miracle year found him in robust health.
 Thereafter, as the tuberculosis took hold and his health declined, his poetic output did as well.
-Ultimately as the video below will show, he was advised to leave England and so moved to an apartment in Rome, dying there in 1821.
+Ultimately as the video below will show, he was advised to leave England and so moved to an apartment in Rome, dying there in 1821, two hundred years ago this year.

 He was buried in the Protestant Cemetery in Rome, and as he had requested, his gravestone does not carry his name but reads “Here lies One Whose Name was writ in Water.“ Many theories have been advanced about what Keats actually meant.
 Was he responding to the sounds of the Barcaccia Fountain at the foot of the Spanish Steps outside his window?
 Was he lamenting an impermanence of his life and poetry?
 Was he remembering a speech, which he would have known, from the Elizabethan playwrights, Beaumont and Fletcher: “All your better deeds shall be in water writ?”